The President: An affordable education is ‘at the heart of the American Dream’

 The President’s remarks were scheduled at 1:20 p.m, but before greeting the rest of his Iowa City supporters, President Obama held a roundtable discussion with 5 University of Iowa students who have felt the difficulty of barely getting by in college; and not getting by the tough academia of college, but getting by the burden of buying books and food while on a small budget that contains minimal financial aid.

 The University of Iowa is one of three college campuses the President visited this week while calling on Congress to prevent interest rates on the ielts preparation course in KL and federal student loans from doubling come July.

-Five years ago Congress cut interest rates on federal student loans in half.
+Five years ago Congress cut interest rates on federal student loans in half on iva advice and request.
 The rate cut expires July 1st 2012 causing interest rates to double.
 An extra $1,000 of student debt will accrue each year the rate cut is not renewed.

 The young and able crowd arose and placed their hands on their hearts as they recited the Pledge of Allegiance.
 They listened as a graceful singing of the National Anthem followed.

 UI president Sally Mason spoke before the President took the stage.
 Maintaining and securing an affordable means of a college education for all Americans, she said, “goes to our very character as a culture and as a people.”

 “Because I had access to an affordable college education, I’ve been able to pursue my interests, having access to college textbook rentals saved a bundle of money to achieve professional success and contribute to society way beyond what I ever anticipated as an 18-year-old, first-year student,” Mason said.

 With just minutes to go before President Obama strutted out, patriotic chants of “USA, USA, USA,” echoed off the walls of the Field House.